Matt Damon

-Damon began his acting career in the film Mystic Pizza (1988).
-He continued acting in Courage Under Fire (1996) and The Rainmaker (1997).
-He gained prominence in 1997 when he and Ben Affleck wrote and starred in Good Will Hunting, which won them the Academy and Golden Globe awards for Best Screenplay.
-He established himself as a leading man by starring as Tom Ripley in The Talented Mr. Ripley (1999), Jason Bourne in the Bourne franchise (2002–2007; 2016), and con man Linus Caldwell in the Ocean's trilogy (2001–2007).
-Damon's other notable performances were in Saving Private Ryan (1998), Syriana (2005), The Departed (2006), The Informant!
-(2009), Invictus (2009), True Grit (2010), Contagion (2011), Ford v Ferrari (2019), Stillwater (2021), and The Last Duel (2021).
-He won the Golden Globe Award for Best Actor for playing an astronaut stranded on Mars in The Martian (2015).
+Damon made his acting debut in the film Mystic Pizza (1988) before gaining prominence in 1997 when he and Ben Affleck wrote and starred in Good Will Hunting, which won them the Academy Award for Best Original Screenplay and the Golden Globe Award for Best Screenplay.
+He established himself as a leading man by starring as Tom Ripley in The Talented Mr. Ripley (1999), Jason Bourne in the Bourne franchise (2002–2007; 2016), and Linus Caldwell in the Ocean's trilogy (2001–2007).
+He received a nomination for an Academy Award and won the Golden Globe Award for Best Actor for playing an astronaut stranded on Mars in The Martian (2015).
+He also acted in The Rainmaker (1997), Saving Private Ryan (1998), Syriana (2005), The Departed (2006), The Informant!
+(2009), Invictus (2009), True Grit (2010), Contagion (2011), Ford v Ferrari (2019), The Last Duel (2021), Air (2023), and Oppenheimer (2023), the last of which is his highest-grossing feature.

-He is also known for his performances in television, including his portrayal as Scott Thorson in the HBO biopic Behind the Candelabra (2013) for which he was nominated for a Primetime Emmy Award.
-He has guest-starred on 30 Rock in 2011 and Saturday Night Live in 2019.
+On television, Damon portrayed Scott Thorson in the HBO biopic Behind the Candelabra (2013), for which he was nominated for a Primetime Emmy Award.
+He was Emmy-nominated for his guest role in 30 Rock in 2011 and hosting Saturday Night Live in 2019.
 He also produced the reality series Project Greenlight (2001–2015) as well as the film Manchester by the Sea (2016).

-Damon has performed voice-over work in both animated and documentary films, and has established two production companies with Affleck.
+Damon has performed voiceover work in both animated and documentary films and established two production companies with Affleck, Artists Equity and the former Pearl Street Films.
 He has been involved in charitable work with organizations including the One Campaign, H2O Africa Foundation, Feeding America, and Water.org.